 After the advent of hydroelectric power generation, businesses could tap the enormous power of the falls in the form of electric power transported through cables, allowing them to locate far away from the river.

-Hydroelectric power represented a form of power that would have great effects on the region and spur a national discussion about rivers and their uses.
-A growing nation would wrestle with who would control river resources, whom would benefit, and how competing claims would be accommodated.
+Hydroelectric power would have great effects on the region and spur a national discussion about rivers and their uses.
+A growing nation would wrestle with who would control river resources, who would benefit, and how competing claims would be accommodated.
 This vital discussion continues to this day.

 Water Power Park commemorates the nation’s first commercial hydroelectric generation station and how hydroelectric power changed the nation.

-The 1.4 acre park is owned by Xcel Energy and was created as a condition of the re-licensing agreement for its St. Anthony power plant.
-While owned by Xcel Energy, the park is managed by the Minneapolis Park and Recreation Board.
+The 1.4-acre park is owned and operated by Xcel Energy and was created as a condition of the federal relicensing of the St. Anthony Falls Hydroelectric Project.

-Activities: The park has foot trails, bike paths, and benches.
+Water Power Park has foot trails, bike paths and benches.
 Visitors obtain great views of the river and dam that tamed St. Anthony Falls.
 Interpretative panels illustrate the area’s rich history.